Complete Guide to Boiler Service in Aldershot: Maintenance Tips and Warning Signs

 Full Safety Inspection

-Professional engineers begin with complete visual inspection of the boiler casing, pipework, and surrounding area.
+Professional engineers begin with a complete visual inspection of the boiler casing, pipework, and surrounding area.
 They check for signs of corrosion, leaks, or damage that might compromise safe operation.
 This includes examining the flue terminal outside your property for blockages or damage.

 Safety control verification involves testing all protective devices, including overheat thermostats, pressure relief valves, and gas safety valves.
 Engineers use calibrated instruments to verify these components operate within manufacturer specifications.